Jail & Inmate Records

 Criminal Records

-The criminal records system in Cass County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The criminal records system in Cass County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 The Cass County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the North Dakota Open Records Statute.
 To run a background check, individuals can contact the North Dakota Bureau of Criminal Investigation, which provides statewide criminal history information.

 Vital Records